noel-odero/cervical-cancer-prediction-frontend/README.md

 This project is created for educational and informational purposes.

-## Support

-For issues, questions, or feature requests, please contact the development team or open an issue in the repository.

 ## Acknowledgments

 - FastAPI backend team
-- Medical advisors and consultants
+- Kaggle datasets
 - Flutter community
 - Open source contributors

 ---

-**Developed with ❤️ for better women's health outcomes**
+**Developed with love for better women's health outcomes**